QR Code and the VCS

 (2021)

-The emergence of Audacity Games has taken homebrewing to the next level.
-Their first release, Circus Convoy, employs 2 different 21x21 QR (Quick Response) codes - a static one that generates a URL to log onto their website to register the game, and a dynamic one for high score submissions.
+The emergence of Audacity Games has taken the use of QR codes on the VCS to the next level.
+Their first release in 2021, Circus Convoy, employs 2 different 21x21 QR (Quick Response) codes - a static one that generates a URL to log onto their website to register the game, and a dynamic one for high score submissions.
 Every cartridge has a unique serial number, so the QR code is specific to every cartridge as well.
+Audacity Games' next release, John Van Ryzin's Alien Abduction, will include a similar use of QR codes.

 Registration QR screen in Circus Convoy.